meyerclemon/media-bias-check/README.md

 # Media Bias Check Extension
 By Maya Frame - July 2019

 ## Description
 Empowers the user to make informed choices about their media consumption.
 Color-coded links depict the general political bias and factual accuracy of an online news source according to Media Bias Chart 4.0.
 Right-clinking link generates a context menu with more information about the source's axis placement on the Media Bias Chart.
 ![Media Bias Chart 4.0](/images/Media-Bias-Chart_4.0.jpg)

+## Known Issues
+I'm learning as I go and I have a lot of stretch goals!
+Currently, sources are hard-coded into background file, as is the context menu html.
+Future versions will read and display object information from sources.json file.

 ## Specs
 1. Follow Chrome Extensions setup instructions